hashkat/hashkat/docs/tutorial01.md

 Then one configures the network, to give Agents their **particular** Region, Language, tweet Preferences, and rates etc.  Configuration is done in the file **~/hashkat/INFILE.yaml**.

-For now, we will use the default build, and simply modify configuration.
-The tutorials stand alone from the main **hashkat** files, the tutorial configuration files are stored separately.
+For now, we will use the default build, and simply demonstrate how to modify configuration.

+Note:  The tutorial files are stored separately and do not affect the main build and configuration files of **#k@**.

 #### Running a Simple Network